 Whether you got hurt slipping or tripping, my first question is always: Who put it there?
 “It” is whatever made you fall—it could be a slippery substance on a grocery store floor or a loose step that you trip on going into a business.
 Who put it there is important to figure out because if the owner put it there, a key defense may be eliminated.

 If the business didn’t put it there—or we can’t prove they did—that raises another fact to prove: Did the business know—or should they have known—about the danger?
-If they knew, they should have fixed it or warned you about it, which would have prevented the fall.
+If they knew, they should have fixed it or warned you about it by simply placing a wet floor sign or other warning, which would have prevented the fall.
 That means it’s their fault.

 While that can be really hard to prove, it can be done—and I’ve done it many times before.
 We might be able to prove it directly.
 That can happen through employee admissions right after the fall.
 That’s why it’s so important to report fall cases immediately.